sSolal/Endive/ROADMAP.md

 *   **Add a context-verifier hook**, from the goal helper, to give a message if the user tries to use "Use" from build with a non buildable rewriting.

+*   **Make a greater usage of dicts, sets, etc...**, to reduce boilerplate code that could be abstracted away.

+*   **Allow axiomatization in other handlers**, add a hook of the goal helper to allow for an optional "axiom" argument to Define, Functorial, Alias, etc...

+*   **Allow to set a rewriting for the goal**, allow to put a goal that isn't a rewriting, precising which rewriting to build for.

+*   **Fix Done messaging**, when Done is called with an argument, and fails, it should explicitly say that the argument is not correct.
 ,
 ## V1 vision: a proof assistant to make any kind of maths.